Seth Rao

 Data trustability extends beyond data observability to identify and resolve most data issues.
 ML enables data trustability to see more potential errors in more places than either data observability or data monitoring tools can.
 It sees the whole picture, not just part of it.

-Data Trustability Is Fast and Efficient
+Data Trustability is Fast and Efficient

 Because data trustability use ML technology, it’s considerably faster than traditional data quality monitoring.
 Data trustability uses ML to eliminate the need for human interaction, which speeds up the entire process.
 Data that used to take days to analyze can now be filtered and cleaned within minutes.

-Data Trustability Is Self-Evolving
+Data Trustability is Self-Evolving

 Not only is trustability faster than traditional data monitoring, but it’s also self-evolving.
 ML technology constantly learns from the data flowing through the system and uses that knowledge to write new algorithms and data monitoring rules.
 This technology enables the system to quickly and automatically adapt as the system ingests new and different types of data, with the need for human intervention.